jboss-integration/fuse-bxms-integ/switchyard/quickstarts/bpm-service/Readme.md

 ${KARAF_HOME}/bin/karaf

 2. Add the features URL for the respective version of SwitchYard.
-Replace {SWITCHYARD-VERSION}
+Replace {BXMS-SWITCHYARD-VERSION}
 with the version of SwitchYard that you are using (ex.
 2.0.0):

-karaf@root> features:addurl mvn:org.switchyard.karaf/switchyard/{SWITCHYARD-VERSION}/xml/features
+karaf@root> features:addurl mvn:org.jboss.integration.switchyard.karaf/switchyard/{BXMS-SWITCHYARD-VERSION}/xml/features

 3. Install the feature for the bpm-service quickstart :